Allbirds Inc. (BIRD) Just Got Our Attention

-Allbirds Inc. (NASDAQ:BIRD) went down by -5.72% from its latest closing price compared to the recent 1-year high of $32.44.
+Allbirds Inc. (NASDAQ:BIRD) went down by -7.54% from its latest closing price compared to the recent 1-year high of $32.44.
+The company’s stock price has collected -11.46% of loss in the last five trading sessions.
 Barron’s reported on 05/11/22 that Allbirds Stock Is Falling as Management Cuts Outlook

 Is It Worth Investing in Allbirds Inc. (NASDAQ :BIRD) Right Now?